Nathaniel de Rothschild

 Nathaniel de Rothschild (1812–1870), was a businessman, banker and winemaker.
 He established the Château Mouton Rothschild.

-Biography

 Early life

 Nathaniel de Rothschild was born on 2 July 1812 in London.
 He was the fourth child of Nathan Mayer Rothschild (1777–1836) and Hannah W. Cohen (1783–1850).

 He was a member of the Rothschild banking family of England, closely connected to the Rothschild banking family of France.
+While he was in his thirties, he was injured in a hunting accident, after which he was rarely seen in public.

 Career

 He moved to Paris, France in 1850 to work in the banking business owned by his uncle, James Mayer Rothschild (1792–1868).

 In 1853, he acquired the Château Brane Mouton, a vineyard in Pauillac in the Gironde département from a Paris banker named Thuret who had previously bought it from Baron Hector de Branne in 1830.
 Rothschild paid 1,175,000 francs for Brane-Mouton's 65 acres (263,000 m2) of vineyards and renamed the estate, Château Mouton Rothschild.
 It would become one of the world's best known winemakers.